tum-esi/RobWoT/Load_URDF_robot/readme.md

 4. After successfully imported URDF to coppeliasim, the robot model will be automatically saved in the folder **Coppeliasim scene/default robot models**

-~~More available robotic arm models and URDF will be added in the future......     ~~
+~~More available robotic arm models and URDF will be added in the future~~

 **You can also add your own robotic arm models and URDF file......**